Methodology

 One of the things that makes sports so exciting is the debate that inevitably ensues after every week of games about which team or group of teams are better than the others.
 The human polls tend to be weighed down by emotion and bias, and the computer polls are limited by measurable data (they can’t actually watch the games).
 Our goal was to make a set of ratings that use common sense by trying to mimic human polls with a solid statistical element driving it.

 Statistical theory is very important, but experience has taught us that theory rarely translates to practicality.
-In general, the underlying basis of our ratings are built around logistic regression.
+In general, the underlying basis of our ratings are built around logistic regression, and more specifically, the Bradley-Terry model.
 One can learn more about Logistic Regression in this Wikipedia article.
 This method is, in fact, not much different than a lot of ranking systems already in place.
 Our system differs in that it weighs each game differently based on a variety of factors that we humans use either consciously or subconsciously to rank teams.

 Predictions Methodology